KartnDev/FoodDeliveryJmix/README.md

 ## Why

-This is a common example how to create big projects with Self-Contained Systems architecture using `Jmix`.
+This is a common example how to create big projects line food-delivery with Self-Contained Systems architecture using `Jmix`.

 ## Architecture of Food Delivery